-Prik Khing curry paste is derived from the popular Thai red curry paste but with fewer ingredients.
+Prik Khing Thai curry paste is derived from the popular Thai red curry paste with fewer ingredients.
 It is a drier curry paste used for the popular Thai stir-fried Pad Prik Khing recipes, a dish full of bold and exciting flavors from the use of kaffir lime leaves.
 So delicious and healthy!

 What Is Prik Khing Curry Paste?